rrmdn/react-immersive/README.md

-## react-immer-hooks
+## react-immersive

-Simple state management based on React Context and React Hooks.
+Simple state management for react on top of immer

 1. Define the state.
 2. Define actions that will modify the state (it uses immer, so mutate it all you want).